Jill Kolodner | December 18, 2020 | Brain Injuries

 If another person caused your brain injury, you could be entitled to compensation for your damages.
 Damages can include your financial losses, such as medical bills, personal care, and lost income.
 You may also receive compensation for your mental, physical, and emotional pain and suffering.

-Filing a personal injury lawsuit can help you recover the money you need to pay for your care and living expenses as you continue to recover from a traumatic brain injury.
+Filing a lawsuit can help you recover the money you need to pay for your care and living expenses as you continue to recover from a traumatic brain injury.